18F/18f.gsa.gov/_posts/README.md

 ### Creating a new blog post file

 There is a script called `post` avilable that will create a post for you with all the appropriate metadata fields available.
-The script lives here, but you can use it from the root of the website like this:
+The [code lives here][9], but you can use it from the root of the website like this:

 ```zsh
 script/post -t "The Encasement Strategy on Legacy Systems"